Ucheodiaka/alx-system_engineering-devops/0x02-shell_redirections/README.md

 18-letteronly will display all line of the file starting with a letter 19-AZ will replace all characters A and c with Z and e respectively 20-hiago will create a script that removes all letter c and C from input 21-reverse will reverse its input
+22-users_and_homes will display all users and the home directories, sorted by users